fission-codes/auth-lobby/README.md

 🔑 _For each of those, you have to pass the required query parameters:_

+* `didExchange`, the exchange-key did of the user on the domain you'll be redirect to
-* `did`, the did of the user on the domain you'll be redirect to
+* `didWrite`, the write-key did of the user on the domain you'll be redirect to
 * `redirectTo`, the url the user will redirected to

 After that, you need at least one of these resources: